"Unlike any other health care professional I have seen” –KM

 What is your business?
 Why did you start your business?

 I began my private practice, Steamboat Naturopathic, because there is a need for more naturopathic doctors in Steamboat.
 There are a lot of fabulous conventional MDs, DOs and alternative healthcare practitioners.
 Unfortunately, there is a lot of patient confusion in the middle.
 My role, so far, has been to help people understand when the conventional path is appropriate, or when it’s better to take advantage of an alternative approach.

 What is unique about your business?

 Patients like that they can get both alternative and conventional perspectives from one practitioner, and that’s what makes me unique.
-Ultimately, I’m trained in primary care, so my priority is to find a diagnosis and then treat at whatever level the patient is comfortable.
+My priority is to find a diagnosis and then treat at whatever level the patient is comfortable.

 Given your business expertise and the nature of what you do, what advice can you offer to the residents?

 Steamboat is an incredible place to practice healthy living.
 Finding balance between work and play seems to be everyone’s goal here because play needs as much attention as work.
 What I don’t see enough of is rest, which deserves equal treatment.
 If you’re pushing all the time, the body will eventually push back.
 I end up giving a lot of advice about reversing the effects of not resting (fatigue, weight gain, irritability, etc.).
 The hot springs are a great resource for this.